spine-tools/Spine-Toolbox/README.md

         pip install -r dev-requirements.txt

 You can now launch Spine Toolbox by running `spinetoolbox` when the environment is active.
 To update, just pull or copy the latest changes from the repository and run

     pip install --upgrade -r requirements.txt [-r dev-requirements.txt]

-### Uninstalling a previous Conda installation
+### Uninstalling a previous installation in a conda environment

 1. Open [Anaconda Prompt](https://docs.anaconda.com/_images/win-anaconda-prompt1.png).